Nandhinivelu15/IBM-HR-Dashboards-Project/README.md

 - **September-2023**.

---	Used MS Excel to create the dashboards and for data analysis.
---  Developed and designed three HR data dashboards for IBM, enhancing data driven decision-making and insights for HR management.
+-- Used Ms Excel to conduct in-depth analysis of IBM's HR data and designed interactive dashboards to provide a comprehensive overview of key metrics and trends within the organization's workforce.

 ## Contact